mikoSL/Scala_Spark/README.md

 yarn logs -applicationID <app ID>
 ```
 * While driver scripts runs, it will log errros like executors failing to issues heartbeats.
 Then the following action may need:
  1. too much load for each executor.
  2. need more machines in your cluster.
  3. executor needs more memory.
  4. use partitionBy() to demand less work from individual executor by using smaller partitions.

+#### Managing dependencies
+* executors are not necessarily on the same box as the driver scripts.
+* use broadcast variables to share data outsides of RDD's.
+* If need some java or scala package that is not pre-loaded on EMR,then:
+ 1. bundle them into JAR with sbt assembly.
+ 2. use --jars with spark-submit to add individual libraries that are on master.
+ 3. avoid using obscure packages you do not need in the first place.

 ### Methods used in the course:
 ```